Symmetric Quantum Walks on Hamming Graphs and Their Limit Distributions: Introduction

 Random walks on graphs are a typical research topic for finite-state Markov chains.
 In particular, random walks on cycles and on the hypercube are classical topics, which can be viewed as random walks with the elements of a finite group as their state space.
 See \cite{Dia88} and references therein.

 A simple random walk on the hypercube is a finite Markov chain defined on a state space where each vertex on the hypercube is binary-valued, with transitions occurring only between adjacent vertices.
-If the dimension of the hypercube is $d$, the state space can be viewed as a $d$-digit binary number, with transitions occurring only between numbers that differ by only one digit.
+If the dimension of the hypercube is $d$, the state space can be viewed as a~$d$-digit binary number, with transitions occurring only between numbers that differ by only one digit.
 In this study, we first discuss more general random walks on finite sets.
 There are two directions of extension related to this study: one extends the transition probability, allowing transitions to occur between vertices that are not necessarily adjacent.
 Such random walks are sometimes called long-range random walks.
-There are several studies on such random walks; see \cite{CG21} and references there in.
+There are several studies on such random walks; see~\cite{CG21} and references there in.
 The other extends the state space, defined on a state space where each vertex on the hypercube is $n$-valued.
 Here, two states that differ at only one vertex are called adjacent.
 A graph in which adjacency is represented by edges is called a Hamming graph.
+The Hamming graph is a model of a word of length $d$ consisting of $n$ characters.
+The number of different characters in two words is the distance in this paper, and is called the Hamming distance.
+One motivation for considering Hamming graphs is that they are a fundamental object in string processing, including coding theory \cite[Chapter~1]{BBIT21}.

-One motivation for considering such random walks is an interest in group representations and orthogonal polynomials.
-The transition probability of a simple random walk on the hypercube is invariant under the action of the hyperoctahedral group, and therefore its spectral representation is given by Krawtchouk polynomials, associated with zonal spherical functions (Section 3, \cite{Dia88}).
+Another motivation for considering Hamming graphs is an interest in group representations and orthogonal polynomials.
+The transition probability of a simple random walk on the hypercube is invariant under the action of the hyperoctahedral group, and therefore its spectral representation is given by Krawtchouk polynomials, associated with zonal spherical functions \cite[Chapter~3]{Dia88}.
 Hora~\cite{Hor97} established that the spectral representation of the transition probability of a class of random walks on the Hamming graph has Krawtchouk polynomial eigenfunctions.